 WASHINGTON (AP) — Below is the statement the Fed released Wednesday after its policy meeting ended:

-Indicators of economic activity and employment have continued to strengthen.
-Job gains have been strong in recent months, and the unemployment rate has declined substantially.
-Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher energy prices, and broader price pressures.
+Recent indicators of spending and production have softened.
+Nonetheless, job gains have been robust in recent months, and the unemployment rate has remained low.
+Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher food and energy prices, and broader price pressures.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.